-Now, let’s go over the steps Randy can take to clean up his credit history, and hopefully improve his credit scores as well.
+Now, let’s go over the steps anyone can take to clean up their credit history and hopefully improve their credit score.

 The tool you use to hammer your history into the best possible shape is the Fair Credit Reporting Act.
-The FCRA is a law that sets the rules for collecting, reporting and altering information in your credit history.
+The Fair Credit Reporting Act is a law that sets the rules for collecting, reporting and altering information in your credit history.
 The companies that collect and sell this information are called credit reporting agencies, or CRAs.

 Before you can begin repairing your credit, you have to know what it looks like.
-So get a copy of your credit report from the three biggest CRAs — Equifax, Experian and TransUnion.
-You can get one free credit report a year from all three by going to AnnualCreditReport.com.
+So start by getting a free copy of your credit report from the three biggest CRAs — Equifax, Experian and TransUnion.
+You can get one free credit report per year from all three by going to AnnualCreditReport.com.

 Step 1: Fix mistakes

 Mistakes in credit reports are common.
-Earlier this year the FTC reported that 1 in 5 consumers had an error on at least one of their three credit reports, and 1 in 20 had errors that could result in less favorable borrowing terms.
+Back in 2013, the Federal Trade Commission reported that 1 in 5 consumers had an error on at least one of their three credit reports, and 1 in 20 had errors that could result in less favorable borrowing terms.
 So go over your report with a fine-toothed comb to make sure it’s all true.
 If it isn’t, fix it.
 You can complain at the CRA’s website or send a letter.
 There’s detailed information on the dispute process at this page of the FTC website.